JanHerca/urantiapedia/output/wikijs/en/article/UF_News_Online/Announcements_2023_06.md

 ## The Nature and Nurture of the Soul

 > _Mind is your ship, the Adjuster is your pilot, the human will is captain.
-The master of the mortal vessel should have the wisdom to trust the divine pilot to guide the ascending soul into the morontia harbors of eternal survival._ [UB 111:1.9](/en/The_Urantia_Book/111#p1_9)
+The master of the mortal vessel should have the wisdom to trust the divine pilot to guide the ascending soul into the morontia harbors of eternal survival._ <a id="a85_234"></a>[UB 111:1.9](/en/The_Urantia_Book/111#p1_9)

 <figure id="Figure_4" class="image urantiapedia image-style-align-right">
 <img src="/image/article/UF_News_Online/2023_06/020.jpg">